 Set up in Salford, Greater Manchester by two brothers named Fred and Peter Done, Betfred is a bookmaker that has made its name as a company by being controversial from time to time.
 Often when someone says a company is ‘controversial’ that means that they’ve done something to let their customers down, whereas with Betfred the opposite is actually true.
 I use ‘controversial’ to mean that the company did something that raised eyebrows; namely that they paid out early on bets that ended up losing.

 The Dones are Manchester United supporters and in 1998 they paid out on bets on the Red Devils winning the Premier League only for Arsenal to beat them to the title by a single point.
 Not content with doing it once, the Dones repeated the trick in 2012, the season when Manchester City won their first title of the Premier League after Sergio Aguero scored a last minute winner.
 Whatever the rights and wrongs of Betfred’s decision to pay out earlier than expected, it gained the company some excellent publicity and a sentence in the bookmaking history books.
-Betfred also own The Tote, having bought it for £265 million in 2011.
+Betfred also once owned the Tote, having bought it for £265 million in 2011, but of course now has since been sold on.

 I often mention the colours chosen by a bookmaker for their site because I honestly do think it’s important, but even I’ll admit it’s not as crucial as how the site responds to instruction.
 There’s nothing worse than wanting to place a bet when there’s a bit of a deadline and having to wait forever for pages to load up.
 The good news is that that’s not something you’ll have to worry about when using Betfred’s site.
 In fact, pretty much my only criticism of it is that you have to go through several different menus when trying to see a list of sporting events that are coming up soon.
 I regularly use the Quick Links option to avoid this issue.